gfursin/browser-extension-for-reproducible-research/README.md

-# CK addon for FireFox to exchange knowledge about research papers, code, portable workflows and reusable artifacts
+# CK addon for FireFox

+**Purpose:** Finding or sharing knowledge about research papers, code, portable workflows and reusable artifacts for a given web page.

 This browser extension helps you to find if a given web page has related research papers, code, portable workflows, state-of-the-art scoreboards, and reusable DevOps components